Human growth hormone, otherwise known as HGH, is a hormone in the body that regulates growth and development.

 Laboratory created (synthetic) HGH was developed in the mid-19 80s.
 It was then approved by the Food and Drug Administration for very specific clinical uses for children as well as adults.

-Children benefited from HGH injections in the treatment of idiopathic (unknown) short stature or insufficient growth that was caused by medical issues including but not limited to:
+Children benefited from injectable HGH in the treatment of idiopathic (unknown) short stature or insufficient growth that was caused by medical issues including but not limited to:

 Any use of human growth hormone for other than medical reasons or treatments is considered misuse and abuse of the drug.